 If marital property is not located within Texas, the court must first assess the value of the property.
 If the court determines international property should be disbursed, there are multiple ways it can divide the property.
 For example, the court may order the sale of the property and a division of the proceeds of the sale or issue an order compelling one party to sign over his or her interest in the property.
 If you or your spouse are contemplating ending your marriage and you reside in different countries, it is prudent to speak with an attorney to discuss how an international divorce may affect your rights.Meet With a Knowledgeable Divorce Lawyer in Dallas

 International divorces can present unique challenges, and if they are not properly handled, can result in adverse results.
 If you or your spouse are considering ending your marriage and you live in different countries, it is wise to speak with a seasoned divorce attorney regarding your case.
 At McClure Law Group, we can assist you in navigating the complicated process of obtaining an international divorce, and will work diligently to help you protect your rights.
-Our primary office is in Dallas, and we are available by appointment at our secondary office in Plano, Collin County.
 We represent people in Dallas, Garland, Fort Worth, Irving, McKinney, Frisco, Richardson, and Rockwall.
 Additionally, we assist people in family law cases in cities throughout Dallas, Tarrant, Collin, Denton, Grayson, and Rockwall Counties.
 You can reach us through our online form or at 214.692.8200 to set up a consultation to discuss your options.